qzhuae/MarkdownNotes/ECON4124Final.md

 **Independent private values (IPV)**
 Values $v_i \in [v', v'']$ is i.i.d. according to F(v_i)
-Strategies: bidding function maps interval of value to bid
+Strategies: bidding function $\beta$ maps interval of value to bid
 $P(b)$ the price paid by the winner of auction when the profile of bids is b.
 Payoffs: Player i's Bernoulli payoff is 0 if her bid b_i is not the highest bid, and $(v_i - P(b))/m$ if no bid is higher than $b_i$ and $m$ bids are equal to $b_i$.

+Finding: In second-price auction with perfect information and IPV, a player's bid equal to her valuation weakly dominates all her other bids.
+Then, there is a NE where each type of every player bids her valuation $\beta_i(v) = v$.

 ## Some Stuff from Jiang Wenda